iifl-logo

 1. COMPANY OVERVIEW

 Peninsula Land Limited (Peninsula) is the real estate development arm of the esteemed Ashok Piramal Group with a sustained and growth-oriented track record in the real estate vertical.
 Peninsula has created a reputation for delivering successful projects, thereby establishing industry benchmarks including pioneering retail ventures, world-class commercial projects and residential complexes.
-Over the last 3 years we have overcome our hurdles to emerge as a hungry, profitable, low-leveraged, and performance-oriented organisation poised for big-time growth.
+Over the last few years, we have overcome our hurdles to emerge as a hungry, profitable, low-leveraged, and performance-oriented organisation poised for big-time growth.
+As a part of its growth plans, Peninsula has setup a Real Estate Development Platform in Joint Venture with Alpha Alternatives group and Delta Corp Ltd., to exploit the potential in the plotted- development and redevelopment segments in Alibaug, Karjat, Pune and the MMR region.
 We have embraced the philosophy of innovation, sustainability, and excellence in real estate sector.
 Peninsula has always strived to deliver superior value to all stakeholders through creation of excellent and imaginative edifices keeping customer focus and insight.
 And in doing so we have always valued all our stakeholders interest, echoing our fair and transparent business practices and ethics.

 2. ECONOMIC REVIEW